open-condo-software/mobile_cordova_ios_demoapplication/readme.md

 ___

-# Important!
-Known issues.
+> [!WARNING]
+> #### Known Issues:

-1. Some inputs may not work until you call the corresponding setInputsEnabled(true) method.
+> 1. Some inputs may not work until you call the corresponding setInputsEnabled(true) method.
 Don't forget to disable this when the user leaves the screen where the required inputs are located.
 ___

 # Content.